 You’ll need to be prepared to share more than just your number.
 Sure, highlighting the amount you raised will help land placements in startup newsletters, but having a substantive perspective to share can help drive more meaningful mentions and even a feature coverage.

-Your founder, internal PR person or agency will need to explore all the elements that make your company unique.
+Your founder, PR agency or internal PR person will need to explore all the elements that make your company unique.
 Having a strong and compelling origin story is critical.
 Why did the founder start this company?
 What inspired them to do it beyond making money?
 If you feel your origin story is not that interesting—it’s worth spending the time to workshop it, either internally or with an outside partner and jazzing it up.

 Was there a compelling personal situation that led to a new idea?
 The origin of the early technology that led to the creation of the snowmobile is incredibly tragic yet moving.
 Joseph-Armand Bombardier lost his son to appendicitis in the 1930’s with no way to get him to the hospital during the cold and snowy Canadian winter.
 It was this tragedy that drove him to innovate and find a way to make a machine that can travel in conditions where it was never before possible–albeit too late to save his son.